kamadorueda/alejandra/integrations/pre-commit/README.md

     # Choose either the 'alejandra' or 'alejandra-system' hook
     # depending on what pre-requisites you have:
     hooks:
+      # No prerequisites
+      - id: alejandra

       # Requires Nix to be previously installed in the system
-      - id: alejandra
+      - id: alejandra-nix

       # Requires Alejandra to be previously installed in the system
       - id: alejandra-system